 top of page

 Livestock guardian dogs are a fairly effective short-term deterrent.
 The Kangal Shepherd dog is commonly bred and specially trained for this task.
 Other breeds include the Great Pyrenees, the Anatolian Shepherd Dog, and the Kuvasz.
-Livestock guardian dogs are specially trained to alert the rancher of a wolf nearby; and can be driven away.
+Livestock guardian dogs are trained to alert the rancher to a nearby wolf and can be driven away.
 Chances are, if a wolf notices that a dog (or multiple dogs) is nearby, they will see it as a threat to them or their offspring and will avoid conflict.
-However, livestock guardian dogs are only effective short-term.
+However, livestock guardian dogs are only effective in the short term.
+Visit: woodriverwolfproject.org for more information.

 Drone hazing is an effective non-lethal technique used to haze wolves away from livestock and other animals.
 In 2022, USDA Wildlife Services conducted a study in southwestern Oregon where drone hazing was used to deter wolves from livestock.
 During the 85-day study, 51 wolf-livestock interactions occurred.
 From July 12th & August 1st, 11 depredations were confirmed with drones absent.
 Within that same period, drones were added, and only two depredations occurred; proving them to be highly effective and non-lethal.